EABigEasy/Cloud-Security-with-AWS-IAM-/Notes.md

 2.📏 IAM Policies
-IAM manages  access to our AWS Resources. we create Policies attach to IAM Groups, Then add IAM users to our IAM groups.
+IAM manages  access to our AWS Resources. we create Policies, then attach to IAM Groups, Then add IAM users to our IAM groups.
 This is different from a Resourcce Policy.

-Key information of an  IAM Policy is " Statemetn, Effect, Resource,Action".
+Key information of an  IAM Policy is " Statement, Effect, Resource,Action, Condition ".
+Action : what services
+resource: * means all.
+Effects are: allow. deny,notaction

-Select Cretate Policy, we can use visual steps or JSON.
+Select Create Policy, we can use visual steps or JSON.

 Sample json code is :
 ```json